-Fast food & spy rumors
+Calling Hedy Lamarr ‘plot’: Fast food & spy rumors

 Their topic of choice?

-The callers – among them Lamarr’s son and daughter, a journalist, and the actress’ former South Florida neighbors (but no celebrities) – reminisce about her film career, creative mind, world-famous beauty, unusual character traits, and numerous husbands and lovers (among the former, arms-industry businessman Fritz Mandl, actor John Loder, and screenwriter-producer Gene Markey).
+The callers – among them Lamarr’s son and daughter, a journalist, and the actress’ former South Florida neighbors (but no celebrities) – reminisce about her movie career, creative mind, world-famous beauty, unusual character traits, and numerous husbands and lovers (among the former, arms-industry businessman Fritz Mandl, actor John Loder, and screenwriter-producer Gene Markey).

 Recollections range from the mundane to the bizarre.
 One friend, for instance, talks about one of Lamarr’s outings at a local fast-food place.
 Another recalls her sense of humor.
 And another yet says she may have been a spy.
-Lamarr’s children remember their mother more as aloof movie star than caring mom.
+Lamarr’s children remember their mother more as aloof Hollywood star than caring mom.

-Hedy Lamarr herself is highlight
+The star herself is documentary’s highlight

 The phone conversations seen/heard in Calling Hedy Lamarr are interspersed with snippets – the documentary’s de facto highlights – featuring the actress herself being interviewed, guesting on television shows, and, while at home, doing a send-up of Gloria Swanson in Sunset Blvd.